andreadelorenzis/app_ai_finance_project/README.md

 ### Model Training

-- `01_data_loading_and_metrics`: implements the data loading and evaluation functions.
+- `04_data_loading_and_metrics`: implements the data loading and evaluation functions.
-- `02_LSTM_model_definition`: LSTM model definition and training
+- `05_LSTM_model_definition`: LSTM model definition and training
-- `03_rank_LSTM_model_definition`: Rank-LSTM model definition and training.
+- `06_rank_LSTM_model_definition`: Rank-LSTM model definition and training.
 Used to generate and save the sequential embeddings for the final TGNN model.
-- `04_rel_rank_LSTM_model_definition`: ReRaLSTM model definition and training, using the generated rank LSTM embeddings and relational data.
+- `07_rel_rank_LSTM_model_definition`: ReRaLSTM model definition and training, using the generated rank LSTM embeddings and relational data.
-- `05_hyperparameter_optimization`: performs a hyperparameter grid search to find the optimal configuration for the models.
+- `07a_hyperparameter_optimization`: performs a hyperparameter grid search to find the optimal configuration for the final model.

 ### Experimental Evaluation

-- `01_backtesting_results.ipynb`: loads the pre-trained models and performs backtesting on historical stock data.
+- `08_backtesting_results.ipynb`: loads the pre-trained models and performs backtesting on historical stock data.
 It visualizes the cumulative Investment Return Ratio (IRR), comparing the performance of the models and of various investment strategies.
-- `02_explainability_analysis.ipynb`: model interpretability.
+- `09_explainability_analysis.ipynb`: model interpretability.
 It uses correlation analysis and permutation feature importance to identify the most influential features for the Rank-LSTM model.

 ## Setup and Installation
 ### 1. Clone the Repository: